daily-routines

 Substance Use

-Limit caffeine intake to the morning hours; avoid it after 2 PM to prevent sleep disruption.
 Alcohol, though often used to relax, disrupts sleep quality and can increase anxiety the following day.
 For performance days, stick to water and perhaps a small amount of natural sugar (fruit) for energy.
+If you use caffeine, know your tolerance—some musicians perform better with a small amount, others find it amplifies jitters.
+Experiment in low-stakes settings to find your optimal approach.

-By prioritising these habits, you build a resilient physiology that handles stress more effectively.
+By prioritizing these habits, you build a resilient physiology that handles stress more effectively.
 Your nervous system becomes less reactive, allowing you to stay calm under the spotlight.

 Simulate Performance Conditions Regularly

-• Record yourself: Set up your phone or a recorder and play your piece as if it were a live performance.
+- Record yourself: Set up your phone or a recorder and play your piece as if it were a live performance.
 Do not stop for mistakes.
 Listen back objectively and note areas for improvement without harsh self-judgment.
+This mirrors the real-time pressure of a recital.

-• Play for trusted listeners: Perform for family, friends, or your teacher in a living room setting.
+- Play for trusted listeners: Perform for family, friends, or your teacher in a living room setting.
 Ask them to remain silent until the end, then give constructive feedback.
 Gradually increase the audience size as you grow comfortable.
+Even one person can trigger mild anxiety—perfect for practicing management.

-• Change environments: Practice in different rooms, with different acoustics, or even outdoors.
+- Change environments: Practice in different rooms, with different acoustics, or even outdoors.
 Adapting to unfamiliar settings reduces the shock of a new performance venue.
+If possible, schedule a rehearsal in the actual performance hall ahead of time.

-• Add pressure: Once you are comfortable with mock performances, introduce distractions—have someone talk in the background, play with a metronome that skips a beat, or perform while standing on an unstable surface.
+- Add pressure: Once you are comfortable with mock performances, introduce distractions—have someone talk in the background, play with a metronome that skips a beat, or perform while standing on an unstable surface.
 This builds adaptability and resilience.
+You can also invite a tough (but supportive) critic to watch.

-• Schedule mock performances weekly: In the 4–6 weeks leading up to a major performance, include one mock performance per week.
-Treat it with the same seriousness as the real event, including dressing in your performance attire.
+- Schedule mock performances weekly: In the 4–6 weeks leading up to a major performance, include one mock performance per week.
+Treat it with the same seriousness as the real event, including dressing in your performance attire and following your pre-performance routine.
+This creates a strong sense of familiarity.

 Evening Reflection and Preparation

-• Write down three things you did well during practice or performance preparation.
-This reinforces positive self-perception.
+- Write down three things you did well during practice or performance preparation.
+This reinforces positive self-perception and counteracts the brain's natural negativity bias.

-• Identify one area for improvement and create a specific plan to address it tomorrow.
+- Identify one area for improvement and create a specific plan to address it tomorrow.
+For example, “I will spend the first 10 minutes of repertoire practice on the tricky transition in measure 24.”

-• Lay out your instrument, music, and any accessories you will need for the next day.
+- Lay out your instrument, music, and any accessories you will need for the next day.
 This reduces morning decision fatigue and sets a professional tone.
+Preparation also signals to your subconscious that you are organized and ready.

-• Practice a short gratitude meditation: list three things you are grateful for in your musical journey.
+- Practice a short gratitude meditation: list three things you are grateful for in your musical journey.
 Gratitude shifts focus from fear of judgment to appreciation of your craft.
+It can be as simple as “I am grateful for my breath support improving” or “I am grateful for my teacher’s patience.”

 Conclusion